 - Instagram: Instagram ads appear throughout the app in users’ feeds, stories, and explore pages.
 They look similar to normal posts but contain a “sponsored” label.
 They also have more features than a normal post like links, CTA buttons, and product catalogs.
 Track Instagram ad performance with insights so you can adjust your strategy to improve over time.

 - Twitter: Twitter allows you to choose your target audience and amplify your message.
-Promoted ads reach a wider group of users.
-They are the perfect way to share updates and increase visibility.
+Promoted ads reach a wider group of users and are the perfect way to share updates and increase visibility.

 When using social media to advertise, keep an eye on what’s trending and focus your messaging.
-Remember that compelling storytelling motivates people to give.
 Use real stories and photos from the communities that you’ve helped and the impact you’ve had on individuals to drive the point home.

-Your nonprofit might qualify for free public service announcements on community radio stations.
-This is thanks to the Federal Communications Commission.
+Your nonprofit might qualify for free public service announcements on community radio stations thanks to the Federal Communications Commission.
 They require radio stations to allot a certain amount of radio time to nonprofit organizations.

 Direct Mail and Print Ads